Body and Dash-Mounted Cameras | FOIA and State Public Records Requests

-Sometime after, backup officers arrives and the primary officer makes the following statement; “Tase him, he doesn’t listen.”
+Sometime after, backup officers arrive and the primary officer makes the following statement; “Tase him, he doesn’t listen.”

 But the point here is that an officer likely in their worst second, ended up being broadcasted on YouTube, and it wasn’t because of their specific behavior, or that even a complaint was filed.
 What further led to publicity of this incident was that Tukwila PD was in the midst of settling two lawsuits stemming from excessive use of force complaints from years prior, both involved an officer who was no longer employed at the time of the video that was released.

 Anything and everything produced can be involved in a situation like this, so while safety is a priority, if this episode teaches us anything, it’s to choose our words carefully.
 On a side note, the YouTube account associated with this person seems to be targeting Spokane (WA) Police most recently, with their broad records request.